Last Updated on

 When to book your ticket

-The first thing I do when I know I need to book a flight is signing up for flight alerts.
+A thing that’s key to finding cheap flights: Signing up for flight alerts.
 I usually use Skyscanner for that, but other sites like Kayak and Momondo offer flight alert emails as well.
 That way I get an email every day with the current airfare to my destination on the date I’ve chosen.
 As soon as the price goes down to a fare I am willing to pay or I see a great deal, I book my ticket.

-6. Don’t be set on a specific destination.
+6. How to find cheap flights: Don’t be set on a specific destination

-If you just want to go on a trip and are open to any destination, you can even save more – just type in ‘Everywhere‘ in the destination country on Skyscanner and it will show you all available flights from your departure airport on your chosen date, sorted by price.
+If you just want to go on a trip and are open to any destination, you can save even more – just type in ‘Everywhere‘ in the destination box on Skyscanner and it will show you all available flights from your departure airport on your chosen date, sorted by price.
 The more flexible you are, the bigger your savings.